darac001/Flask-weather_app/README.md

 weather.py.

 #### flaskr/weather.py
-containes the blueprint for index view and function lookup() used to retrive data from weatherapi.
+containes the blueprint for index view and function lookup() used to retrieve data from weatherapi.
 Views:
 Index:
 index() function renders the template with all the weather info retrieved from lookup json data.